Pronunciation of 'Plectranthus'

 English (United States)

-A genus of plants in the mint family, known for their aromatic leaves and ornamental flowers.
+A genus of plants in the mint family, Lamiaceae, known for its aromatic leaves and ornamental value.